395t/coding-assignment-week-4-opt-1/README.md

 ### Cyclical Learning Rates

 To understand the potential impact of Cyclical Learning Rates, we compared Stocastic Gradient Descent (SGD) momentum set to 0.99, which as these performed the best in earlier sections. with and without Cyclical Learning Rates.
 We compared across multiple datasets.
 The code for this section is located in `notebooks/cyclicLearningRates.ipynb`.
-Additionally we compared the different CLR modes (triangular, triangular2, and exp-range.
+Additionally we compared the different CLR modes (triangular, triangular2, and exp-range).
+We test a set of base learning rate and set max learning rate to base time 4 (as suggested in the paper).

 **CIFAR**